-How Much Does a Domain Name Cost and Why Do You Need One
+How Much Does a Domain Name Cost in 2022?

 The cost of a domain name depends on multiple factors, but the average price of a domain is around $10-15/year.
 You can’t avoid it – every website needs a domain name for users to access the web pages.

 This article will explain what a domain name is, where to register one, and how your domain cost is adjustable to your needs.
 Also, it will introduce different types of domains, such as premium and expired domains.

 By the end of the article, you will be able to choose a domain name suitable to your needs and budget.

 A domain name acts as a website’s address consisting of two main elements – a website name and a domain name extension.

 Usually, a website has the same name as the business, for example, hostinger.com.
 However, a website name can be anything you would like, considering it’s still available.

 A domain name extension is located at the end of a website domain name, and the most common ones include .com, .org, or .net.
 Keep in mind that a domain name is different from a URL (Universal Resource Locator).

 A URL acts as a complete internet address and is used to direct to a specific page of a website.
 For example, https://www.hostinger.com/tutorials/how-to-buy-a-domain-name would be the complete URL of this article.

 In addition, it shows whether a website has an SSL certificate.